CBrophy/jlibsvm/README.md

 * Updated dependencies (moved from google collections to guava)
 * Moved from maven to gradle
 * Other bug fixes, changes, and tweaks (check the comment history)
+* CAUTION: This fork has several breaking changes from the original and may not be an easy port for existing implementations

 [davidsoergel]

 This is beta code.
 While LIBSVM is stable, it's possible that I broke something in the process of refactoring it.
 I've done ad-hoc testing primarily with the C_SVC machine and an RBF kernel, and got results that were identical to LIBSVM as far as I could tell.
 There are not (yet?) any unit tests.
 I'm running some automated verifications that jlibsvm behaves identically to LIBSVM for a number of input datasets and parameter choices; results will be available here soon.
 Please file a bug if you find a situation in which the two packages give different results.

 Documentation